Blueprint

 The Surevival

 Yooo here!!!
 I am Rishaan Sharma, a 14 year old Indian.
 I am making this project, 'The Surevival' as a survival tool.
 It would have functions like Survival guide, GPS, whether reports, etc. I'll be making this on KiCad, and yeah I'm a beginner!
-It's MCU will be ESP32.
-It's going to be a very interesting project, so please do check out for the Journal!
+It's MCU will be ESP32-S3FN8.
+I hope it's a tier 1!
+It's a very interesting project, so please do check out for the Journal!
+Well I'm having $105 as the required grant, but I'll return what are left!

 Created by Rishaan Rishaan